sarahwalker10/PuraVida/README.md

-# PuraVida
-Costa Rica Multi-Class Poverty Prediction at the Household Level
+# Costa Rica Multi-Class Poverty Prediction at the Household Level